borisbaldassari/my-ggi-board/README.md

 1. Create a CI/CD env variable: go to Settings > CI/CD > Variables, then add a variable named `GGI_GITLAB_TOKEN` and set the access token as the value.
 Make it `Protected` (cannot be used in non-protected branches) and `Masked` (will not be shown in Jobs logs.)
 <img src="resources/setup_create-variable-1.png" width="50%" height="50%">
 <img src="resources/setup_create-variable-2.png" width="50%" height="50%">
 1. Create a virtual env and install requirements.
 ```
 python -m venv env
 source env/bin/activate
 pip install -r requirements.txt
 ```

-7. Run the deploy script: `python3 scripts/ggi_deploy.py --activities --board`.
+1. Run the deploy script: `python3 scripts/ggi_deploy.py --activities --board`.
 That will:
   - Create labels, activities, board.
   - Setup the static website configuration.
   - Replace the URL in the README.

-7. Commit your changes: `git commit -m 'initial commit' -a`.
+1. Commit your changes: `git commit -m 'initial commit' -a`

-9. Push to the local gitlab instance on the `main` branch: `git push my-ggi`.
+1. Push to the local gitlab instance on the `main` branch: `git push my-ggi`.
 That will:
   - Create a pipeline and gitlab page thanks to the `.gitlab_ci.yml` file.
   - Execute the ggi_update_website script, updating the website's content.
   - Publish the gitlab page.